What is Collagen?

 While Further Food collagen peptides have Types I, II, III collagen.

 Bovine Collagen predominantly Type 1 and 3 support skin, hair, nails, bones, joints, and digestion, while Marine Collagen predominantly Type 2 collagen is particularly useful for joint pain and arthritis.

 Clean beauty is a term that's been thrown around a lot in recent years, but what does it really mean?
-At its core, clean beauty is all about using products that are made with non-toxic, natural, clean and sustainable ingredients.
+At its core, clean beauty is all about using products that are non-toxic, natural, clean with sustainable ingredients.
 This means avoiding harsh chemicals, synthetic fragrances, and other potentially harmful ingredients that can be found in many traditional skincare and haircare products.

 Synthetic ingredients like parabens and sulfates can strip the skin and hair of their natural oils, leading to dryness and irritation.
 By using products that are gentle and nourishing, we can support our skin and hair’s natural functions, rather than disrupting them.
 This can help promote overall health and wellness, as well as reduce the risk of irritation, inflammation, and other negative effects that can come from using otherwise harsh or toxic ingredients.

-While what we put on our skin is crucial, we also know that true beauty comes from within.
-The finishing touch may be a red lipstick, but how we look (and feel) is mostly determined by our diet, health, and lifestyle—what we put into and on our bodies and how we interact with the world.
-Our glow is influenced by how we deal with stress, environmental circumstances, rest, and repair.
-The products that you use are an added benefit which we at TWC aim for.
+True beauty comes from within - how we look (and feel) is mostly determined by our diet, health, and lifestyle—what we feed our bodies and how we interact with the world.
+Our glow is influenced by how we deal with stress, environmental factors, rest, and repair.